-Through the program to date, WFMN has engaged 34 women of color in all aspects of its operations, including evaluation, fundraising, grantmaking, and administration.
+Through the program to date, WFMN has engaged 38 women of color and American Indian women in all aspects of its operations, including evaluation, fundraising, grantmaking, and administration.
 The program also provides rigorous training and professional development opportunities.
 Interns and Fellows receive one-on-one mentoring and professional coaching; attend workshops on emotional intelligence, executive presence, and action planning; and attend seminars and local and national philanthropy conferences.

 Wenda Weekes Moore Internship

 As part of the year-long Wenda Weekes Moore Internship, each intern spends four weeks in the summer at the W.K.
 Kellogg Foundation in Battle Creek, MI, where Wenda served on the board for 26 years.
 This opportunity allows the intern to gain mentoring, knowledge, and learning experience from a large, private, family foundation.

 Reatha Clark King Fellowship

 The Reatha Clark King Fellowship, a two-year paid fellowship, plays a central role in the coordination and management of the Women’s Foundation’s Young Women’s Initiative MN (YWI MN).
 Named for Reatha Clark King in 2007, the fellow works both independently and collaboratively with Foundation staff and other key partners to plan, manage, and implement activities in program development, research and evaluation, meeting design and coordination, grant and contract management, grant and report writing, and publications and materials development.

 As a result of this program, a majority of our Interns and Fellows have gone on to leadership careers in the nonprofit (64%), philanthropic (9%), and corporate (27%) sectors in the United States and abroad.
 Seven program participants have also been hired and promoted as WFMN staff.